How to Analyze Appium Logs

 4. Troubleshooting the Error Messages

-After the critical information about the version, and desired capabilities, you could analyze the the error messages (if there are any).
+After the critical information about the version, and desired capabilities, you could analyze the error messages (if there are any).
 Troubleshooting of the error messages using Appium Logs is a great way to debug the errors or at least narrow down the issues that must be solved in order to get things started again.

 Sometimes, troubleshooting can be as simple as moving a file to the correct path/directory.
-And if we take the example of Selenium – the most common error message is the driver executable file not being in the same directory or path
+And if we take the example of Selenium – the most common error message is the driver executable file not being in the same directory or path.

 Some of the most common error messages that you might encounter while using Appium for Mobile Testing are as follows: